Role-based Access Control Requirement

 Viewer

-This user role only has access to visualizations (charts and dashboards) that are published, and is also subject to any defined data access role-based restrictions.
-For example, an external marketing agency may be given view access to published visualizations from a specified dataset.
-They can export assets, but not import.
+Has access to published charts and dashboards.
+Can export assets.
+For example, an external marketing agency given view access to published visualizations from a specified dataset.

 Dashboard Interactor